Simple sending using rsyslog

 If it is not root it is recommended to perform the below command.
 Please note that in some distributions it runs by default as root and in others, a drop of privileges to syslog user is performed.

-- Replace DEVO-RELAY:PORT with your relay hostname and port.
+Portvalues with your relay IP address and port.

-- The Action Queue section is optional but is recommended to prevent data loss in the event of a connectivity problem between the machine and the relay.
+action.resumeRetryCountparameters are optional but recommended to prevent data loss in the event of a connectivity problem between the machine and the relay.

-This file should be sequentially one of the last ones in the /etc/rsyslog.d/ directory.
-This is because wildcards *.* are used in the forwarding rule.
+/etc/rsyslog.d/ directory, this one should be sequentially one of the last ones.
+This is because this action has no filter, so it will forward every message.
 By making this one of the last files to be processed in this directory, you can prevent the duplication of logs.

 After creating and saving the new files, restart rsyslog to activate the new configuration: